aws/amazon-chime-sdk-js/guides/15_Background_Filter_Video_Processor.md

 A background filter can be CPU-intensive and the web runtime affects performance.
 As such, not all mobile devices or lower-spec laptop or desktop computers will be sufficiently powerful, or will be able to use a background filter while also supporting multiple video streams and rich application functionality.

-See the sections “[Checking for support before offering background filter](#checking-for-support-before-offering-background-filter)” for more details about checking for support.
+See the sections “[Checking for support before offering a background filter](#checking-for-support-before-offering-a-background-filter)” for more details about checking for support.

 ### SIMD support